 Database technology has evolved rapidly.
-The evolution has moved from simple files to the use of network and hierarchical database management systems, and to today's relational systems and objectoriented systems.
+The evolution has moved from simple files to the use of network and hierarchical database management systems, and to today's relational systems and object-oriented systems.
 Evolving technology has made data sharing a realistic alternative.
 Moreover, today's generation of powerful, inexpensive workstation computers enables users to design software that maintains and distributes data quickly and inexpensively.
 Relational database management systems are generally desirable for data transfer for the manufacturing community.

 All information in a relational database is represented explicitly as values in tables.
 The Structured Query Language (SQL) [11] was developed to service a relational database.
-SQL was originally made an ANSI (the American National Standards Institute) standard in 1986, was revised and extended in 1989, and accepted by the ISO (the International Organization for Standards) in 1992.
+SQL was originally made an ANSI (the American National Standards Institute) standard in 1986, was revised and extended in 1989, and accepted by the ISO in 1992.
 SQL is a set of commands that are used to create and maintain database tables, manipulate and retrieve data from the relational databases.

 The following is a sample of relational tables for the EQUIPMENT entity.
 These tables have been manually mapped from the respective portion of the EXPRESS information model.
-Our intention for this subsection is to demonstrate the relational database implementation of the EXPRESS model, the development of the SQL statements that map the complete MACHINE_TOOL_FORMANCE_TESTS schema will be the topic for another report.
+Our intention for this subsection is to demonstrate the relational database implementation of the EXPRESS model, the development of the SOL statements that map the complete MACHINE TOOL PERFORMANCE TESTS schema will be the topic for another report.
+In the SQL statements below, the OID_MAPPING table contains identity information for every EXPRESS object in the database and "OID" stands for Object Identifier.